Ko Mak: Tourism

 The island is small and flat with coconut plantations and mangrove vegetation along the coastline.
-There are approximately 15 small scale resorts on Ko Mak.
+There are approximately 15 small-scale resorts on Ko Mak.
 Both Ko Kham and Ko Phi can easily be reached with sea kayak or boat rental from the resorts on the northwest coast and are snorkeling destinations.

 Ko Mak has no pubs, bars with noisy music at night, or liquor stores.
-The campaign of use less plastic is promoted and plastic can be recycled.
+The campaign of using less plastic is promoted and plastic can be recycled.
 Locals encourage tourists to collect trash from the beach every Saturday as part of Ko Mak's Trash Hero activities.

 The descendants of the five original families of Ko Mak still live on the island.
-The occupations of those ancestors was collecting mak ling (Areca triandra), and cultivating coconut and rubber plantations.
+The occupations of those ancestors were collecting mak ling (Areca triandra), and cultivating coconut and rubber plantations.